programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Though computational tools like spaCy can't read and comprehend the meaning of texts like humans do, they excel at 'parsing' (analyzing sentence structure) and 'tagging' (labeling) them.
 When researchers give spaCy a corpus, it will 'parse' every document in the collection, identifying the grammatical categories to which each word and phrase in each text most likely belongs.
 NLP Algorithms like spaCy use this information to generate lexico-grammatical tags that are of interest to researchers, such as lemmas (base words), part-of-speech tags and named entities (more on these in the [Part-of-Speech Analysis](#part-of-speech-analysis) and [Named Entity Recognition](#named-entity-recognition) sections below).
 Furthermore, computational tools like spaCy can perform these parsing and tagging processes much more quickly (in a matter of seconds or minutes) and on much larger corpora (hundreds, thousands, or even millions of texts) than human readers would be able to.

 Though spaCy was designed for industrial use in software development, researchers also find it valuable for several reasons:
-*   It's [easy to set up and use the NLP pipeline](https://perma.cc/Q8QL-N3CX); there is no need to call a wide range of packages and functions for each individual task
+*   It's [easy to set up and use spaCy's Trained Models and Pipelines](https://perma.cc/Q8QL-N3CX); there is no need to call a wide range of packages and functions for each individual task
 *   It uses [fast and accurate algorithms](https://perma.cc/W8AD-4QSN) for text-processing tasks, which are kept up-to-date by the developers so it's efficient to run
 *   It [performs better on text-splitting tasks than Natural Language Toolkit (NLTK)](https://perma.cc/8989-S2Q6), because it constructs [syntactic trees](perma.cc/E6UJ-DZ9W) for each sentence